k-tamura/openam-book-jp/backup-and-restore.md

   If your deployment has long-lived sessions and you do not currently use session failover, you can limit the extent of reauthentication by implementing session failover.
 For details, see Setting Up OpenAM Session Failover.

 If your deployment uses an external configuration directory server, then refer to the documentation for your external directory server or work with your directory server administrator to back up and restore configuration data stored in the external directory service.
-For OpenDJ directory server you can find more information in the chapter on Backing Up and Restoring Data .
+For OpenDJ directory server you can find more information in the chapter on Backing Up and Restoring Data.

 > **重要**
 > Understand the explanation in the introductory paragraphs of this chapter before you proceed.
 Directory backup validity depends on replication purge delay, which by default for OpenDJ directory server is three days.